School of Education

 The Clayton State University School of Education has defined its theme through the Conceptual Framework.
 The Conceptual Framework promotes reflective practice, with an outline for preparing quality teachers who are competent, caring, committed, collaborative, and culturally responsive.
 These qualities are consistent with standards promoted by the Georgia Professional Standards Commission, Council for the Accreditation of Educator Preparation, and the Interstate New Teacher Assessment and Support Consortium.

-Admissions Policy: Elementary Education, BA and Middle Level Education, BS
+Admissions Policy: Elementary Education, BS

 Students must meet the following criteria before being admitted to either the Elementary Education or the Middle Level program.
 More information about the application is available at general information sessions.
 Contact the School of Education about the dates for these information sessions.